-New institutionalism in sociology is a distinct and more conceptually narrow line of work that argues that organizations' rules and routines do not reflect the rational solution to problems faced by organizations---something taken for granted in much of the work on rules in economics.
-They are instead based on ``myths'' \citep{meyer_institutionalizedorganizations_1977} and are the results of isomorphic pressures that cause organizations to adopt similar structures, rules, and routines as a way to earn social legitimacy \citep{dimaggio_ironcage_1983}. \citet{dimaggio_ironcage_1983} argue that organizations will copy routines from other successful groups (mimetic isomorphism), adopt them because they reflect expectations from groups like professions (normative isomorphism), or choose them because outsiders like investors or governments require them (coercive isomorphism).
+The most important body of scholarship in organizational sociology we rely on is known as \textit{new institutionalism} and was first articulated by \citet{meyer_institutionalizedorganizations_1977} and \citet{dimaggio_ironcage_1983}.\footnote{Confusingly, there are several scholarly traditions in economics, political science, and sociology referred to as ``institutionalism'' and even ``new institutionalism'' with distinct emphases that often define institutions differently \citep{powell_newinstitutionalism_1991}.
+For example, the IAD perspective described in §\ref{sec:governance} draws from \citet{north_institutionsinstitutional_1990}, \citet{ostrom_governingcommons_1990}, and others associated with what is sometimes called ``new institutional economics.''
+This approach defines institutions broadly as ``rules of the game'' and seeks to increase attention to the way written and unwritten rules shape and constrain the behavior of individuals and organizations.
+New institutionalism in sociology is a distinct and more conceptually narrow line of work.} New institutionalism argues that organizations' rules and routines do not reflect rational solutions to problems faced by organizations.
+They are instead based on ``myths'' \citep{meyer_institutionalizedorganizations_1977} and result from a shared environment with isomorphic pressures that cause organizations to adopt similar structures, rules, and routines as a way to earn or signal legitimacy \citep{dimaggio_ironcage_1983}. \citet{dimaggio_ironcage_1983} argue that organizations will copy routines from other successful groups (mimetic isomorphism), adopt them because they reflect expectations from groups like professions (normative isomorphism), or choose them because outsiders like investors or governments require them (coercive isomorphism).
 Although specific sources of isomorphic pressure differ across organizations and environments, this line of scholarship provides an obvious entry point to approach our observation of similarity in online community rules.
 After all, online communities on a given platform face similar constraints because they are on the same social computing system \citep{caplan_isomorphismalgorithms_2018}, are subject to similar external policies \citep{tosch_privacypolicies_2024}, and rely on similar technology \citep{hwang_adoptingthirdparty_2024}.